obeattie/smooshy-py/readme.md

 # Credit where credit's due…
 This script is essentially a Python port of [smusher](http://github.com/grosser/smusher/tree/master) -- I'm a Python guy so I hope you'll forgive me for making my own version :)

+* * *

+As with [smusher](http://github.com/grosser/smusher/tree/master), consider this code in the public domain, do whatever the hell you want with it (fork away :) but don't blame me for any mess caused by it.